Vyshnavi1215/Collections-in-java/README.md

 if we have 101st element the capcity will increase as below.

-new capacity = 2* current capcity--
+new capacity = 2* current capcity.

 but if we dont want all the memory locations we can specify the increment value as per our need.